TocharianOU/mcp-server-kibana/README.md

 ## Example Queries

 - "What is the status of my Kibana server?"
+- "What is the status of my Kibana server in the 'marketing' space?"
+- "List all available Kibana spaces I can access."
 - "List all available Kibana API endpoints."
 - "Show details for the POST /api/saved_objects/_find endpoint."
 - "Execute a custom API request for /api/status."
 - "Get a list of all dashboards in Kibana."
+- "Get a list of all dashboards in the 'production' space."
 - "Query API endpoints related to endpoint events."
 - "List all case-related API endpoints."
 - "Create a new case in Kibana."
 - "Create a new dashboard in Kibana."
+- "Create a new dashboard in the 'dev-team' space."

 ---